 Thermal burns may result from any external heat source (flame, hot liquids, hot solid objects, or, occasionally, steam).
-Fires may also result in toxic smoke inhalation (see Smoke Inhalation and see Carbon Monoxide Poisoning).
+Fires may also result in toxic smoke inhalation (see Sidebar 1: Smoke Inhalation and see Carbon Monoxide Poisoning).

 Radiation burns most commonly result from prolonged exposure to solar ultraviolet radiation (sunburn—see Sunburn) but may result from prolonged or intense exposure to other sources of ultraviolet radiation (eg, tanning beds) or from exposure to sources of x-ray or other nonsolar radiation (see Radiation Exposure and Contamination).

 Chemical burns may result from strong acids, strong alkalis (eg, lye, cement), phenols, cresols, mustard gas, phosphorus, and certain petroleum products (eg, gasoline, paint thinner).
 Skin and deeper tissue necrosis caused by these agents may progress over several hours.

 Electrical burns (see also Electrical Injuries) result from heat generation and electroporation of cell membranes associated with massive current of electrons.
 Electrical burns often cause extensive deep tissue damage to electrically conductive tissues, such as muscles, nerves, and blood vessels, despite minimal apparent cutaneous injury.

 Events associated with a burn (eg, jumping from a burning building, being struck by debris, motor vehicle crash) may cause other injuries.
 Abuse should be considered in young children and elderly patients with burns.